 JabberPlain/ACCEPT loc net JabberSecure/ACCEPT loc net

 Google Chat will also inter-work with existing Jabber servers.
-Federation of the servers is automatic.
+The federation of the servers is automatic.
 Normally, organizations running a Jabber server will already have the appropriate port(s) open to the server.

 Setting up Skype